 How to Pack for the Move

 If you have been following our moving tips and tricks, you should now have a timeline, a plan, and all of your materials.
-Now we’re moving on to actually packing.
-Don’t over-complicate this part.
-It’s quite simple and even if you completely ignore all of our packing tips for moving, a good start is to just go ahead and begin packing.
-It’s better than postponing it and you’ll start to see that it’s not so bad once you start.
-Imagine us encouraging you a-la-Shia-LaBeouf!
+Don’t over-complicate the packing.
+It’s simple and even if you completely ignore all of our packing tips for moving, a good start is to just go ahead and begin packing.
+You’ll start to see that it’s not so bad once you start.
 Just.
 Start.
 Packing.

 By avoiding making huge boxes too heavy you prevent physically hurting yourself or anyone that is handling your boxes.
 If you only take one packing tip from this article, this would be the one to take with you.